TPD asking public for help locating missing juvenile

 TALLAHASSEE, Fla.
 (WCTV) - The Tallahassee Police Department is asking the public for help locating a missing juvenile.

-According to TPD, 16-year-old Yeshua J. Isryeyale was last seen on April 15 in the 2400 block of Roberts Avenue (CCYS).
-He is described as being five feet, 11 inches all, weighing 145 pounds and having black hair and brown eyes.

-Isryeyale was last seen wearing tan shirt, black pants and black and white Nike brand slide sandals.
+Taliyah Perkins, 15, was last seen on April 18 in the 2700 block of Hartsfield Road, according to TPD.
+She is believed to be in the area of Ocala Road.

+Perkins is described as being a black female that is five feet, four inches tall, weighs 110 pounds and has long, straight black hair.
+TPD said she was last seen wearing black shorts and a red tank top.

-If you have information regarding Isryeyale’s whereabouts, TPD asks that you contact the department at 850-891-4200.
+If you have information regarding Perkins’ whereabouts, TPD is asking that you contact the department at 850-891-4200.

+Please share to help locate this missing juvenile.
+If you have information regarding Taliyah’s whereabouts, please call TPD at 850-891-4200.Posted by City of Tallahassee Police Department on Thursday, April 22, 2021

 Copyright 2021 WCTV.
 All rights reserved.